CT Digital Scholarship Exchange

 Presenter: Mary Mahoney, Digital Scholarship Coordinator, Trinity College

 Podcasting is an increasingly popular means of communication.
 On average, millions of podcast listeners consume multiple podcast episodes every week (Edison).
 According to Spotify, there are over 5 million podcasts from which to choose.
 Podcasting allows creators to craft content in multiple formats (documentary, narrative, interview, reported, conversational, fictional, etc.) and push it out freely to the public.
 With the benefit of free software and tools, aspiring podcasters can get up and running with little training or effort.
 This workshop will introduce participants to podcasting and explore the steps required to take an idea from concept to creation.
 No prior experience required.
 Attendees will leave the workshop with an understanding of the podcast production process and recommendations for software and tools to support their work.
 Follow up consultations will also be available.

 Creating Maps with ArcGIS Online (Trinity College)

 Presenter: Cheryl Cape, Instructional Technologist, Trinity College

 ArcGIS Online is a powerful cloud-based mapping and analysis platform that can be used to create informative and compelling web and story maps.
-This workshop will demonstrate the features and functionality available through a free public account, with a focus on free data available through Esri’s Living Atlas data repository.
-During this workshop participants will create a public account, or optionally use an organizational account through their institution, and learn how to create web maps focused on socioeconomic and demographic data, including historic redlining districts for major cities in the US.
-Register here.
+This workshop will demonstrate the features and functionality available in the latest version of the platform, including a look at the volume of free geospatial data available through Esri’s Living Atlas data repository.
+During this workshop, using either a free public account or an institutional account, participants will learn how to create web maps focused on socioeconomic and demographic data, including historic redlining districts for major cities in the US.